enyacat/furniture-shop/README.md

 # Furniture shop

-You can order your favourite homewares with proper authentication and safe payment.
+You can search and order your favourite furniture, sort and filter by company and etc. It came with proper authentication and safe payment.

 #### Access here: https://furniture-comfy.netlify.app